renatosugimoto/renatosugimoto.github.io/_posts/2022-09-02-time-to-give-back-to-the-dev-community.md

 The people doing the BootCamp formed an impressive big community, and somehow I was in one of their threads.
 And they were talking about coffee chats.
 Where they would have quick talks with developers already working in the industry.

 So I started to make myself available for those.
 Quick 15~30 minutes call.
 And the topics can vary a lot.
-From how I started, to technologies and skill I think are worth studying,
+From how I started, to technologies and skill I think are worth studying.

+And those talks were really interesting.
+Talking with these people eager to start a software development career can give you a real boost to your motivation as well.

 # Conclusion (TL;DR)